oueway/swift-json-api/README_EXAMPLES.md

 ### Error Handling

-The library exposes all runtime errors through `JsonApiError`.
+The library exposes all runtime errors through `MyError`.
 `MyError` remains only as a deprecated alias.

 ### Date Encoding / Decoding